 Months pass.
 Sometimes years.

-The patent sits in a folder while the inventor keeps polishing slides instead of building paths to market.
+The patent sits in a folder while the inventor keeps polishing slides instead of building a real path to market.

 Here’s the truth most people don’t hear: